garettridge/pgp/index.md

 Sleep paradoxically feels unrestful or injurious to many ME/CFS patients - in fact a hallmark symptom in diagnosis.
 If the PGP model is correct, even sleep may not fully unload the neck due to continued airway needs.
 Patients who awake in discomfort may therefore need interventions right away.
 Like for PEM, those could include standard muscle recovery approaches - such as stretching, heat or ice therapy applied to the airway region.
 The prospect needs to be tested.
 The model clarifies why some patients find symptom relief by subconsciously applying gentle, targeted forces to the neck - adjustments which are naturally customized in the moment to help unload fatigued muscles.

 Additional interventions for relief are explored in the next section, specialized for helping the commonly related autistic patient group, who often experience ME/CFS and experience it differently.

+#### Aggravating Factors and PGP Subtypes

+Multiple explanations of ME/CFS may exist; for example, one can imagine a case without viral inflammation where the pharyngeal damage instead comes from snoring of purely anatomical origin, which can itself be injurious, creating a feedback loop that starts PGP and ultimately makes the snoring worse.
+This aligns with research showing ME/CFS is highly heterogeneous, with diverse comorbidities and triggers; while infection is common, physical trauma, surgery, or stress have also been reported as triggers<sup><a name="cite15"></a>[15](#ref15)</sup>.
+Fortunately, many subgroups' symptoms and interventions overlap even when underlying mechanisms differ.
+Sensory disruptions, for example, are not limited to the autistic subgroup but are common across ME/CFS, likely due to overwhelmed central signalling pathways.
+In addition to the brainstem disruptions of CCI, brain imaging studies in ME/CFS show that patients must recruit more brain regions than healthy controls, straining energy resources and leading to fatigue under cognitive or sensory load, such as bright lighting.
+This resource depletion may divert neural signaling away from pain, posture, and autonomic regulation - the very systems the PGP model identifies as crucial for symptom control in the context of chronic airway and postural strain.

 ### The Autism Connection